Kevin-Fries-Altoros/chaos-lemur/README-Concourse.md

 # chaos-lemur-pipeline
 ---

-This code will deploy the Chaos Lemur stress testing tools into the Cloud Foundry environment.
+This Concourse pipeline will deploy the Chaos Lemur stress testing tool into Cloud Foundry.

 ## Prerequisites
 ---

   - Git
   - Concourse
+  - Cloud Foundry

 ## How to use this pipeline
 ---